neonevm/neon-evm.docs/glossary.md

 ---

 ### Block
-A special structure for recording a group of transactions in the Bitcoin system and similar ones.
+A special structure for recording a group of transactions in blockchain systems.
 A block consists of a header and a list of transactions.
 The block header includes its hash, the hash of the previous block, transaction hashes, and additional overhead information.

 ---